 - Also, the Finance Minister announced that a mechanism of e-verification will be put in place to resolve the issue of establishing the identity of the investor and source of his funds.
 With this, funds raised by startups will not require any kind of scrutiny from the Income Tax Department.

-- Also announced that startups will not be required to present their fair market value of their shares issued to certain investors including Category-I Alternative Investment Funds (AIF).
+- Also announced that startups will not be required to present the fair market value of their shares issued to certain investors including Category-I Alternative Investment Funds (AIF).

 Aspirants can refer to the UPSC Mains Syllabus at the linked article.